-- 10.3.1 Complainants who have followed the initial dispute resolution procedure, and who are unsatisfied with gaming management's initial determination, may appeal that determination in writing to the Tribal Gaming Commission no later than five (five) days after being informed about the initial determination. - 10.3.2 The Tribal Gaming Commission may investigate the dispute in any manner it chooses.
-The Tribal Gaming Commission shall offer the complainant a fair opportunity to be heard in person or through counsel about the dispute, either before or after it makes its own inquiries.
-The complainant's opportunity to be heard shall take place within 60 (sixty) days after the Tribal Gaming Commission receives the complainant's written appeal. - 10.3.3 After investigating (if it chooses to do so), and within 30(thirty) days after affording the complainant an opportunity to be heard, the Tribal Gaming Commission shall issue a written opinion on the complainant's appeal, and shall mail a copy of the opinion to the complainant at his/her last known address.
-The opinion shall inform the complainant that he or she may appeal the Tribal Gaming Commission's decision to the Tribal Executive Council pursuant to Section 4.22.
+- 10.3.1 Complainants who have followed the initial dispute resolution procedure, and who are unsatisfied with gaming management's initial determination, may appeal that determination in writing to the Tribal Gaming Commission no later than fifteen (15) days after being informed about the initial determination. - 10.3.2 The Tribal Gaming Commission shall offer the complainant a fair opportunity to be heard in person or through counsel about the dispute, either before or after it makes its own inquiries.
+The Commission will conduct a hearing and issue a written decision which shall be based on facts surrounding the dispute, and shall set forth the reasons for the decision in accordance with the Compact § 10.
+Likewise, any appeal process will be conducted in accordance with the Compact § 10.